Home » DIY » Photography Backdrops and Floors

 Faux plank wall for photography

-Here is the wall at work allowing me to stage this dresser tv stand.
+The wall at work allows me to stage this dresser TV stand.
 You might want to check out the EASY DIY hardwood floor photo backdrop.

-Here’s what it looks like all set up with the baseboard and the flooring.
-I’m really thrilled that the idea in my head actually worked to become a reality.
+Here’s what it looks like, all set up with the baseboard and the flooring.
+I’m thrilled that the idea in my head actually became a reality.

 I feel like a little girl at Christmas.
-I'm so excited to use my new toy!!
-Do you think you could use your very own Photography Backdrops and Floors for staging your "beauty shots" ?
+I’m so excited to use my new toy!!
+Could you use your own Photography Backdrops and Floors to stage your “beauty shots”?

 gail